highcharts/node-export-server/README.md

 ## Note about process.exit listeners

 The export server attaches event listeners to process.exit.
-This is to make sure that all the phantom processes are properly killed off when the application is terminated.
+This is to make sure that there are no memory leaks or zombie processes if the application is unexpectedly terminated

 Listeners are also attached to uncaught exceptions - if one appears, the entire pool is killed, and the application terminated.